-Sustainable investment has been part of Zürcher Kantonalbank's asset management philosophy and the Swisscanto product brand for more than 20 years.
-We launched the first sustainable investment fund back in 1998.
-Zürcher Kantonalbank was one of the first full-service banks in Europe to sign the six Principles for Responsible Investments (PRIs) of the United Nations in 2009 and in 2015 became one of the first Swiss banks to sign the Montréal Carbon Pledge investor initiative on disclosing the carbon footprint of its funds.
-As a pioneer, we have implemented the integration of the goals of the Paris Climate Agreement in the active investment products of traditional asset classes and have set ourselves a $CO_2e$ reduction target of at least 4 percent per year since 2020.
+Sustainable investment has been part of Zürcher Kantonalbank's asset management philosophy and the Swisscanto product brand for more than 27 years.
+We launched the first investment fund with a sustainable approach back in 1998.
+Zürcher Kantonalbank was one of the first full-service banks in Europe to sign the six Principles for Responsible Investments (PRIs) of the United Nations in 2009.
+Furthermore, as one of the pioneers in the field of active investment products in traditional asset classes, we are guided by the Paris Climate Agreement and have set ourselves a CO2e1 reduction target of at least 4% annually for the most part since 2020.